 Here’s an example.

-Upon completion, the project received positive feedback from senior leadership and two measures were implemented to reduce costs by 10%.
-More than anything, this initiative taught me how to lead a team of peers and with seniority through relationships and influence.
+Upon completion, the project received positive feedback from senior leadership, and two measures were implemented to reduce costs by 10%.
+More than anything, this initiative taught me to lead a team of peers with seniority through relationships and influence.

 Easy enough, right?
 Do this eight to ten times with different stories from your past.
 The job description of the position you’re interviewing for will help you determine the focus of your stories.
-For example, if communication is mentioned several times in the job description then ensure you have several related examples.
-In general, your stories should be more heavily weighted to more recent experience.
+For example, if communication is mentioned several times in the job description, ensure you have several related examples.
+Generally, your stories should be more heavily weighted to recent experiences.

 Step 3: Rehearse Your Stories

-When you have a list of eight to ten detailed stories you should be able to apply them to most any behavioral interview question.
-If you go to your favorite search engine and search “behavioral interview questions”, you’ll find thousands of questions that you can practice with.
+When you have a list of eight to ten detailed stories, you should apply them to almost any behavioral interview question.
+If you search for “behavioral interview questions,” you’ll find thousands of practice questions.

-Even better, sites such as Glassdoor may provide the examples of questions candidates were asked during the interview process.
+Even better, sites such as Glassdoor may provide examples of questions candidates were asked during the interview.
 This is especially true for larger companies as there will be more data points.
-After registering for a free account, there is a section dedicated to the interview questions candidates were asked during the process.
+In addition, there is a section dedicated to candidates’ interview questions.

-Spend an hour or two reading through sample interview questions and think about what story applies to each.
-Maybe run through a few examples in detail talking through exactly how you would answer the question.
-There is such thing as over-preparing as well.
-Rehearse too much and you may come across as robotic during the interview.
+Spend an hour or two reading through sample interview questions and consider what story applies to each.
+Maybe run through a few detailed examples, explaining exactly how you would answer the question.
+Of course, there is such a thing as over-preparing as well.
+Rehearse too much, and you may appear robotic during the interview.
 You want the interview to be more conversational than overly rehearsed.

 Step 4: Ace Your Interview

-- Research the organization to show you have interest in the company you’re interviewing for.
+- Research the organization to show interest in the company where you’re interviewing.

-- Be prepared to share what it is about the position or organization that interested you.
-Also, be prepared to share why you left or are leaving your most recent organization.
+- Be prepared to share about the position or organization that interests you.
+Also, be ready to share why you left or are leaving your most recent organization.

 - Ensure you know the parking or mass transportation situation.
-There’s nothing more stressful than circling around a downtown area trying to find parking last minute.
-Take a drive to the organization a few days before if time allows, and if not, use Google street view to get a feel for the location.
+Nothing is more stressful than circling a downtown area to find parking at the last minute.
+Instead, drive to the organization a few days before if time allows; if not, use Google street view to get a feel for the location.

 - Nothing will help you better prepare than a great night’s sleep.
 Don’t stay up all night preparing at the risk of losing sleep.

 - Being prepared is the best way to show up relaxed.
 During the interview, be polite, positive, and confident.
-Never say anything bad about a previous employer or boss.
+Never say anything wrong about a previous employer or boss.

 - Prepare two or three questions about the position for the end of the interview.
-Questions such as “what do you like most about this company?” are generally well received as it shows that you have interest in learning more about what it’s like to work at the company.
+Questions such as “what do you like most about this company?” are generally well-received as it shows that you are interested in learning more about what it’s like to work at the company.

-- Be flexible and agile as there will almost always be at least one question that catches you off-guard.
-Also be prepared for additional personality, cognitive, or technical testing if you advance through the process.
+- Be flexible and agile, as there will almost always be at least one question that catches you off-guard.
+Also, be prepared for other personality, cognitive, or technical testing if you advance through the process.